Actipro/WPF-Controls/Documentation/topics/grids/tree-control-features/filtering.md

 ## Auto-Expanding to Filtered Items

 The [TreeListBox](xref:@ActiproUIRoot.Controls.Grids.TreeListBox).[AutoExpandItemsOnFilter](xref:@ActiproUIRoot.Controls.Grids.TreeListBox.AutoExpandItemsOnFilter) property can be set to `true` to ensure that when filtering occurs and an item is included in the filter, all of its ancestor items will be expanded automatically.
-The propertly's default value is `false`, meaning don't enable this behavior.
+The property's default value is `false`, meaning don't enable this behavior.

 This feature is useful when you want to ensure that filtered items are always fully visible immediately and can't be hidden by collapsed ancestor items.